StriderJack/telethonparnasse/README.md

-# Landing page for Indiscover.tv
+# Landing page for telethonparnasse.com